In addition to these FAQs about our Assurance program, we also have specific FAQs for other areas within our 2020 Certification Program:

 Who are the authorized certification bodies that are authorized to audit my company?

-The certificate holders will have access to such a public list as currently available in the pre-merger programs.
-The certificate holders can select different certification bodies for requesting a quote and signs the certification agreement with one selected certification body.
+Through the RACP (Rainforest Alliance Certification Platform), the CH can see the CBs with their corresponding scope.
+The certificate holders can contact different certification bodies to request a quote and then signs the certification agreement with one selected certification body.

 How do Certification Bodies become authorized to perform audits against the Rainforest Alliance standard?

-Certification Bodies have to go through an Authorization Process to be authorized.
-Authorization Processes are opened at specific times for specific countries.
+Certification bodies must go through an authorization process to be authorized.
+Authorization processes are opened at specific times for specific countries.
 The Rainforest Alliance will communicate any new authorization processes on our resources for Certification Bodies page.

 I am the scheme manager of a Certification Body.
 How does our CB become authorized to perform audits for the Rainforest Alliance 2020 Sustainable Agriculture Standard?

-The Rainforest Alliance can open new authorization processes for CBs to extend our auditing capacity.
-We will communicate any new authorization processes on our resources for Certification Bodies page.
-If no authorization process is open Certification Bodies can still express their interest to cbmanagement@ra.org and we will notify the Certification Bodies about future authorization processes according to the scope (Supply Chain/Farm, Geographical scope/ crops) that the Certification Body has communicated to our CB Management team.
+The Rainforest Alliance can open new authorization processes for certification bodies (CBs) to extend our auditing capacity.
+We will communicate any new authorization processes on our Resources for Certification Bodies page.
+If no authorization process is open, certification bodies can still express their interest to cbmanagement@ra.org, and we will notify the certification bodies about future authorization processes according to the scope (supply Chain/farm, geographical scope/ crops) that the certification body has communicated to our CB Management team.